MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-preferences.md

 #### Enable / disable passive mode

-Detemines whether the antivirus engine runs in passive mode or not.
+Determines whether the antivirus engine runs in passive mode or not.
 In passive mode:
 - Real-time protection is turned off.
 - On-demand scanning is turned on.
 - Automatic threat remediation is turned off.